nstanford5/ticket-sales/ticket-sales.md

 ```
 - Line 11 is the outer function that will be called from `launched` to start making API calls.
 - Line 12 will allow for repeating actions for individual users.
-- Line 13-14 create an account, fund it, and connect it to Admins contract instance
+- Line 13-14 create an account, fund it, and connect it to Admins contract instance.
-- Line 15 has the account opt-in to our ticket token
+- Line 15 has the account opt-in to our ticket token.
 - Line 16 is our API call.
-It use the contract handle to access the `Buyey.buyTicket` function.
+It use the contract handle to access the `Buyer.buyTicket` function.
-- Line 19-20 is a looping construct for easily repeating users up to `MAX`
+- Line 19-20 is a looping construct for easily repeating users up to `MAX`.

 That is everything you need for a decentralized ticket-sales contract in Reach.